AI-NIDS-Project/ML_NIDS/README.md

 # ai_nids_cli.py - AI-NIDS command line tool
 by Josiah Wu, Henry Ng and Terry Wang
 ----
-Extracts NetFlow v3 features from a pcap file or live interface, then classifies the flows via AWS Lambda API.
+The application can extract NetFlow v3 features from a pcap file or live interface, whose flows are classified via AWS Lambda API.

 ## Usage: